 In order to provide the best service, the Waterville Public Library is open during scheduled hours whenever possible.
 The Library is, however, concerned about the safety of its employees and patrons.
 When extreme weather situations are imminent, whoever is in charge of the library at the time may close the library.
 If extreme weather, such as a blizzard or severe storm (although not limited to these examples) is forecast with a high percentage of probability, Library staff may choose to close.
-If the local school is closed the Library will also be closed.
-Changes will be mentioned on Facebook and other relevant media, such as KNDY Radio.
 The Library recommends that patrons call the library to see if it is open before venturing out in inclement weather.

 In our efforts to provide a comfortable environment for all library users, we have established a Library Behavior Policy for our patrons.
 The purpose of the policy is to define unacceptable behavior and also to suggest conduct that is appropriate in a library.